coy-humphrey/smart-irrigation/DocumentsBackend/WorkingPrototypeKnownProblemsReport.md

 		* initConfig(), initCheck(), pushData(), connectDB(), executeCommand(), closeDB()
 	* Untested functions
 		* showTables(), selectCol(), createTable(), clearRows(), addSensorCol()
+* Relies on the config file being in the same directory as the program is called from
+	* If it is not, then the program will not be able to find the config file and will break

 * Assumes MySQL values in config file are correct and will break if they are not or if they are missing